Religionspädagogik

 Elie Wiesel died on July 2, 2016.

-This and much more was presented last Thursday evening by Valesca Baert-Knoll and Dr. Elisabeth Migge, two research assistants of the Research Center, to the university groups in Tübingen and Heidelberg.
-After a great introduction to his life and work, everyone had the possibility to talk to each other about text excerpts from Wiesel’s book The Town beyond the Wall (in German translation: Gezeiten des Schweigens) and a new translation of Night.
+This and much more was presented last Thursday evening by Valesca Baert-Knoll and Dr. Elisabeth Migge, two research assistants at the Elie Wiesel Research Center, to university groups in Tübingen and Heidelberg.
+After a wonderful introduction to his life and work, everyone engaged in conversation about excerpts from “Tides of Silence” and a new translation of “Night.”
+The passages by this impressive and modest man left no one in the group untouched, and a wonderful and personal discussion ensued.stausch.

 2022